Hot Plugging Resources

 Figure 20.
 Select the PVC

-5. Now both the boot volume and the new data disk are visible in the virtual machine configuration.
+5. Now both the boot volume and the new disk are visible in the virtual machine configuration.

 The new disk no longer has the Hotplug persistent label because it is not being added while the VM is running.